Statelessness: United Kingdom

 Different classes in British nationality law have led to situations in which people were considered British subjects but not nationals, or in which people held a British passport without right of abode in the United Kingdom.
 Examples include British Protected Persons, who are considered British nationals.
 British nationals (irrespective of the class of nationality) who reside abroad but are not entitled to protection by the British government are de facto stateless.

-Many situations that put people at risk of statelessness were resolved after April 30, 2003, when the Nationality, Immigration and Asylum Act of 2002 came into force.
+Many situations that put people at risk of statelessness were resolved after April 30, 2003, when the Nationality, Immigration and Asylum Act 2002 came into force.
 As a result of this act, the United Kingdom gave most people with residual British nationality but no other citizenship the right to register as full British citizens.
 However, there are still some people who have not been able or willing to register as citizens.
 Following the publication of a joint UNHCR-Asylum Aid report in 2011, the UK adopted a statelessness determination procedure in 2013.

-In January 2014, the Immigration Bill 2013–14 was introduced to extend the powers of the Home Secretary to deprive a naturalised British citizen of their citizenship, even if that renders the individual stateless, if the Secretary of State is satisfied that the deprivation of citizenship is conducive to the public good because the person "has conducted him or herself in a manner which is seriously prejudicial to the vital interests of the UK."
+In 2014, the Immigration Act 2014 extended the powers of the Home Secretary to deprive a naturalised British citizen of their citizenship, even if that renders the individual stateless, if the Secretary of State is satisfied that the deprivation of citizenship is conducive to the public good because the person "has conducted him or herself in a manner which is seriously prejudicial to the vital interests of the UK."
 A naturalised British citizen is someone who was not born a British citizen but has become one through the legal process of naturalisation, by which someone with no automatic claim to British citizenship can obtain the same rights and privileges as someone who was born a British citizen.

-The bill was initially blocked by the House of Lords in April 2014.
-However, the Lords reconsidered their decision in May 2014, and the bill returned to the House of Commons before being set into UK law.
+In 2019, Sajid Javid exercised this power in respect of Shamima Begum, a former member of the Islamic State (IS) who had intended to return to the UK.
+The decision was controversial as Begum had travelled to Syria at the age of 15 in order to marry an IS fighter, making her a victim of child sex trafficking.
+Her third child, who subsequently died, was consequently also denied citizenship.
+The lawfulness of the decision was challenged on the grounds that it may not be exercised so as to make a person stateless (it was argued that she was entitled to citizenship of Bangladesh, which Bangladesh denied), but the Supreme Court upheld it on national security grounds.
+As of 2026, an appeal is ongoing in the European Court of Human Rights.